Langkawi with kids! Top things to do and responsible travel tips.

 We spent quite awhile exploring all of the different zones and getting some great photos.
 It was a lot of fun, for kids and adults equally!
 There was a huge range of visitors there with us and it really is a fun activity for any age to enjoy.

 Non-Malaysian adults are RM38, and children are RM28.
 The entrance fee is also included in several of the packages by Panorama Langkawi.

-It’s a great activity if you haven’t been to a 3D Art Museum before.
+It’s a great family friendly activity if you haven’t been to a 3D Art Museum before.
 If you have already you might be surprised to see that many of the artworks are the same as you’ve already encountered, although there are some location-specific ones as well, like this one: